Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Related Work and Further Background

-The problem of ordinal embedding dates back to the development of ordinal multidimensional scaling in the 1960s (also known as non-metric multidimensional scaling; \citet{Shepard62a,Shepard62b} and \citet{Kruskal64a, Kruskal64b}, also see the monograph \citealp{BorGro05}).
-More recently, it has been studied in the machine learning community resulting in a couple of algorithms \citep{AgarwalEtal07,ShaJeb09,TamuzEtal2011,stoch_trip_embed,terada14}.
-However, their computational complexity is usually very high so that they are not appropriate when dealing with large data sets/many comparisons.
-Furthermore, these algorithms either solve a non-convex optimization problem or a relaxed version of such one, in both cases involving the danger of finding only a suboptimal solution.
-Moreover, the choice of the dimension of the space of the embedding can be crucial and highly influences the running time of the algorithms, as does the amount of noise in the available ordinal distance information.
-All these are strong arguments for aiming to solve machine learning problems in a setting of ordinal distance information directly, that is without constructing an ordinal embedding as an intermediate step, and thus for our proposed Algorithms \ref{medoid_alg} to \ref{algorithm_rng_clustering}.
+The problem of ordinal embedding dates back to the development of ordinal multidimensional scaling in the 1960s (also known as non-metric multidimensional scaling; \citealp{Shepard62a,Shepard62b}, and \citealp{Kruskal64a, Kruskal64b}, also see the monograph \citealp{BorGro05}).
+More recently, it has been studied in the machine learning community resulting in a number of algorithms \citep{AgarwalEtal07,ShaJeb09,TamuzEtal2011,stoch_trip_embed,terada14,Ukkonen_multiview,Heim2015,amid2017,jamieson_finite}.
+For none of these algorithms theoretical bounds for their complexity are available in the literature, but it is widely known that they are utterly slow and not appropriate when dealing with large data sets and/or many ordinal relationships (this is confirmed by our experiments in Section \ref{exp_art_med}).
+Furthermore, these algorithms either solve a non-convex optimization problem or a relaxed version of such one, in both cases involving the risk of finding only a suboptimal solution.
+Often, their outcome depends on a random initialization of the ordinal embedding.
+Moreover, the choice of the dimension of the space of the embedding can be crucial and highly influences the running time of the algorithms, as does the amount of noise in the available ordinal data.
+All these are strong arguments for aiming to solve machine learning problems in a setting of ordinal distance information directly, that is without constructing an ordinal embedding as an intermediate step, and thus for our proposed Algorithms \ref{medoid_alg} to~\ref{algorithm_rng_clustering}.